-- On train seek out women’s carriages
+- On trains seek out women’s carriages

 Ayurvedic Treatment India

-Ayurveda is a complex regimen for healthy lifestyle developed thousands of years ago and promotes a vegetarian diet and relaxation.
+Ayurveda is a complex regimen for a healthy lifestyle developed thousands of years ago and promotes a vegetarian diet and relaxation.

-Heavy metals have been part of the ayurvedic tradition with harmful amounts of lead, mercury or arsenic.
+Heavy metals have been part of the Ayurvedic tradition with harmful amounts of lead, mercury, or arsenic.

 Caution is needed once you begin treating cancer and serious diseases based on the alignment of the stars.